 Arabidopsis thaliana (ecotype Col-0) seeds were surface sterilized and plated equidistantly on MS (Murashige and Skoog) medium containing 3% sucrose, pH 5.7.
-Uniform germination of seeds was achieved by placing the plates in the dark at 4°C for 48 h.
-For infection, bacterial culture was inoculated at the base of the petiole adjoining the node of four-week-old Arabidopsis plants by making wounds (4-5 pricks) using 2 ml sterile clinical syringe.
+Uniform germination of seeds was achieved by placing the plates in the dark at 4 °C for 48 h.
+For infection, bacterial culture was inoculated at the base of the petiole adjoining the node of 4-week-old Arabidopsis plants by making wounds (4-5 pricks) using a 25 gauge needle attached to a 2-ml sterile clinical syringe.
 Plants that received blank LB medium without any Agrobacterium served as mock-infected controls.
-For expression analysis, infections were performed on four-week-old plants.
-In experiments involving plant epigenetic memory or comet assay, three-week-old plants were infected and subjected to DNA extraction or nuclei isolation, respectively.
-For the purpose of epigenetic analysis, which involves transgenerational memory, a parallel set of infected and control plants were carefully transferred from MS media to vermicompost obtained from CPCRI (Central Plantation Crops Research Institute, Kasaragod, India), one week after infection.
+For expression analysis, infections were performed on 4-week-old plants.
+In experiments involving plant epigenetic memory or comet assay, 3-week-old plants were infected and subjected to DNA extraction or nuclei isolation, respectively.
+For the purpose of epigenetic analysis, which involves transgenerational memory, a parallel set of infected and control plants was carefully transferred from MS media to vermicompost obtained from CPCRI (Central Plantation Crops Research Institute, Kasaragod, India), 1 week after infection.
 Seeds collected from these plants (2nd generation) were again grown on MS medium for three weeks and subjected to DNA extraction.
-Similar to the first generation, four-week-old plants were carefully transferred to vermicompost to obtain the third generation plants.
-The above steps were repeated for the third generation as well.
+Similar to the first generation, 4-week-old plants were carefully transferred to vermicompost to obtain the third-generation plants.
+The above steps were repeated for the third-generation as well.
 Plants on MS media or vermicompost were raised in a growth chamber (Percival, USA.
-Model Ar-3663), under uniform conditions of light (8000 lux), temperature (24°C) and humidity (100%) with a 16 h light/8 h dark cycle.
+Model Ar-3663), under uniform conditions of light (8000 lx), temperature (24 °C), and humidity (100%) with a 16-h light/8-h dark cycle.